-If you love peanut butter cookies, then these low-carb peanut butter cookie dough bites with sugar-free chocolate chips will likely be a new favorite at your house.
-They’re deliciously sweet and soft, and full of creamy, peanut butter flavor with crunchy chocolate chips.
-You likely wouldn’t guess they’re keto friendly or high in protein.
-But they are!
+If you love cookie dough, then you love these high-protein cookie dough bites with sugar-free chocolate chips!
+The dough is soft and sweet and full of creamy, peanut butter flavor with crunchy chocolate chips.
+You likely wouldn’t guess these cookie dough bites are keto-friendly or high in protein, but they are!

-Beyond their yummy taste, they serve as a healthy snack that is filling enough to keep you going between meals.
-They’re great as a post-workout treat, or as a dessert, or even breakfast.
+Beyond their yummy taste, these cookie dough bites serve as a healthy snack that's filling enough to keep you going between meals.
+They’re also great as a post-workout treat, or as a dessert, or even breakfast.

 We love them since they’re so easy to throw together.
 They take about 10 minutes to make, and you can start eating the dough as soon as you blend all the ingredients together.

-Each keto peanut butter protein ball is less than 1 net carb per serving and 28 percent protein.
+Each peanut butter cookie dough ball is less than 1 net carb per serving and 28 percent protein.

-- Taste like real peanut butter cookie dough with chocolate chips
+- Tastes like real cookie dough with chocolate chips

 - Easy-to-make, no-bake treat

-- Take 10 minutes or less to prepare
+- Takes 10 minutes or less to prepare

 - High in protein — 28 percent by calories